Elliott R. Corbett: Gretchen (Day) Corbett

-Born 2 November 1912 in Portland Oregon.
-She died 10 October 2004 [aged 91].
-Like all her sisters she attended Riverdale School and Miss Catlin's School (now Catlin Gabel School).
-She married Dr. John Poulsen Trommald in 1934 in Boston Massachusetts.
-She was active in civic organisations including the Visiting Nurses Association, President; English Speaking Union, Oregon Historical Society and was appointed to the Executive Committee of the Citizen's Conference on Oregon Courts in 1968.
+Gretchen was born on November 2, 1912 in Portland.
+She died on October 10, 2004 (aged 91).
+Like all her sisters, she attended Riverdale School and Miss Catlin's School (now Catlin Gabel School).
+She married Dr. John Poulsen Trommald in 1934 in Boston, Massachusetts.
+She was active in civic organizations including the Visiting Nurses Association, English Speaking Union, Oregon Historical Society and was appointed to the Executive Committee of the Citizen's Conference on Oregon Courts in 1968.
 Active in Republican Party politics, she was an Oregon delegate to the 1960 Republican National Convention.
 She was involved in the creation of the Oregon Women's Division of the Nixon-Agnew Campaign Committee in 1968.
 They had four children, John Poulsen Trommald, Elliott Corbett Trommald, Susan Trommald Roff and Peter Gunder Trommald.